-To help ease you back into a comfortable and effective workout routine, we’ve compiled a list of simple hints and tips to bear in mind as you return to the gym:
+To help ease you back into a comfortable and effective workout routine, we’ve compiled a list of simple hints and tips to bear in mind as you prepare to return to the gym.

 Give yourself enough time

-After a few months away from the gym, it’s important to give yourself enough time to safely work out.
+After time away from the gym, it’s important to give yourself enough time to safely work out.